 “I intend to.”

 It has been over ten years now and I don’t play the guitar as much.
 Mostly because I love my Telecasters, but also because I don’t like hauling it to gigs.

-I have used it for shows with the HO! (our tongue-in-cheek 70′s era Who cover band) as a backup to my red Gibson SG and for the songs that needed a capo.
-In fact, at our last show the SG got damaged and for My Generation, I went to the PT signed Les Paul Special and proceeded to bash it around on the stage and snapped the bottom straplock off of it in true Pete fashion.
+I have used it for shows with the HO! (a punk rock, tongue-in-cheek, Live at Leeds era Who cover band) as a backup to my red Gibson SG and for the songs that needed a capo.
+In fact, at our “last show ever” the SG got damaged and for My Generation, I went to the PT signed Les Paul Special and proceeded to bash it around on the stage and snapped the bottom straplock off of it in true Pete fashion.
 It’s a working guitar, dammit.
-You can witness it at the end of this promo trailer:
+You can witness this at the end of this promo trailer:

 I still use it for recording and every once in a while I take it out when I feel like jacking up some power chords though my Hiwatt head.
 It always feels right.